rkuester/mujina/CONTRIBUTING.md

 ### Before You Start

-1. Check existing issues and pull requests to avoid duplicate work
+1. Check existing discussions and issues to avoid duplicate work
-2. For significant changes, open an issue first to discuss the approach
+2. For significant changes, open a discussion first to get feedback on the approach before implementation
 3. Read the architecture documentation in `docs/architecture.md`
 4. Familiarize yourself with `CODE_STYLE.md` and `CODING_GUIDELINES.md`